 The roof was made of wooden beams with packed earth on top.

-Food would have been kept above ground level to prevent rodents from sharing it.
+Food would have been kept above ground level to prevent it being shared by rodents..

 The synagogue.
-As in other Golan communities, the synagogue was the most magnificent building in the village.
+As in other Golan communities, the synagogue was the most splendid building in the village.
 It faced south towards Jerusalem.
 A wooden ark would have stood on the stone dais abutting the southern wall.
-Two rows of decorated columns divided the large hall into three spaces, and worshippers sat on the stone benches adjacent to the walls.
+As was typical for other synagogues built in this period, two rows of decorated columns divided the large hall into three spaces.
+Worshippers sat on the stone benches adjacent to the walls.
 The synagogue was destroyed in the earthquake of 749 CE.

-Decorated columns supported the roof and divided the large hall into three area.
+Decorated columns supported the roof and divided the large hall into three areas.

-Note the jugs and pomegranates on the lintel
+Note the decorative jugs and pomegranates on the lintel

 Olive oil production.
-The main industry of the village was the production of olive oil and 2 olive presses are shown outside the building showing the Talmudic Experience (#7).
-The stone weight in an original from a press but the wood is reconstructed.
-See the essay below on olive oil production.
+The main industry of the village was the production of olive oil and two olive presses are shown outside the building the Talmudic Experience (#7).
+The stone weight is from an original olive press but the wood is reconstructed.
+(See also the essay below on olive oil production).